ymyke/cardio/README.md

   amount of Power/Health a card has already?

-# MVC Thoughts

-(Not sure, how good the thoughts here are...)

-- MVC: Could I have the basic FightVnC, which takes a Controller object, that does the playcard stuff etc. and an Animator object that makes all the animations available that are necessary?
-  - QQ: How many of the controller-related functions in FightVnC are actually subclassed?
-How much subclassing is necessary there?
-  - How many methods could really be moved to the Animator class?
-I.e., how many methods use information from the model?
-  - Is the differentiation between methods that have r/o access to the model and ones that have r/w access?
-- In `Card`: Should all the methods that need access to the vnc simply take a vnc object as a paramter? -- This could work.
-The methods in Card that should work with or w/o vnc could take vnc as an option and just not do the vnc part if no vnc was passed (e.g., `_die_silently`).

 # Architectural considerations

 - Rethink how the session module works.
 Maybe get rid of it?
 Maybe have a common way